We’re going to talk about creating fitness info products (or digital products) today. But, first… a story.

 You want to talk about your info product on social media a few times a week and get those people on your email list.
 You also want to talk about it to your existing email subscribers as well.
 The key here with the existing and the new subscribers is to segment them separately from the rest of your list because you’ll want to do a full launch email sequence to build up anticipation for this product.

-And can still do and should do an announcement email the day of your launch to you’re entire list, not just the segment.
+And can still do and should do an announcement email the day of your launch to your entire list, not just the segment.
 So even if those who didn’t show explicit interest in the beginning still know about it because it may pique their interest now.
 It’s also during this time that you want to find some affiliate partners.
 So talk to your business friends and your past clients to share about your product.

 But if you are a personal trainer it may be hard to find other personal trainers to share your info product because then they’re just sending their clients to you.
 So it may be hard to find people who do the same thing you do to actually share your product but you could look to colleagues who are in similar fields.
 So if you are a personal trainer talk to a health coach or a dietician or vice versa.
 Some may be willing to talk about your product during the buildup phase and some may only be able to share the day of the launch.